ctools/ctools/doc/source/user_manual/iact_analysis/analysis.rst

   $ csiactdata
   Path were data is located [] /path/to/fits/data/

 This will list names of available FITS data sets on the screen.
-In the following it is assumed the users' choice of the data set is called ``fits-data-name``.
-The query for the path where the data is located can be omitted by setting environment variable ``$VHEFITS`` to this locations.
-This might be convenient since some other tools also query for the same parameter and can use ``$VHEFITS`` instead.
+In the following it is assumed the user has selected a data set called ``fits-data-name``.
+The query for the path where the data is located can be omitted by setting the environment variable ``VHEFITS`` to this locations.
+This might be convenient since some other tools also query for the same parameter and can use ``VHEFITS`` instead.

 Find observations
 -----------------
 To start an analysis, it is required to assemble a list of observations that should be used.
-For this purpose, :ref:`csfindobs` searches for observations according to the user requirement.
+For this purpose, :ref:`csfindobs` searches for observations according to user criteria.

 Search for sky pointings
 ^^^^^^^^^^^^^^^^^^^^^^^^